 Structurally stable (rough) flows on surfaces have only finitely many singularities and finitely many closed orbits, all of which are hyperbolic, they also have no trajectories joining saddle points.
 The violation of the last property leads to Ω -stable flows on surfaces, which are not structural stable.
 However, in the present paper we prove that a topological classification of such flows is also reduced to a combinatorial problem.
 The complete topological invariant is an equipped graph and we give a polynomial-time algorithm for the distinction of such graphs up to isomorphism.
 We also present a graph criterion for orientability of the ambient manifold and a graph-associated formula for its Euler characteristic.
-Additionally, we give polynomial-time algorithms for checking the orientability and calculating the characteristic.
+Additionally, we give polynomial-time algorithms for checking the orientability and calculating the euler characteristic.

-2 The dynamics of an Ω -stable flow
+2. The dynamics of an Ω -stable flow.

-Let φ^t be some Ω -stable flow on a closed surface S. The non-wandering set Ω{φ^t} of the flow φ^t consists of a finite number of hyperbolic fixed points and hyperbolic closed trajectories (limit cycles), which are called basic sets.
+2.1.
+Global properties.
+Let φ^t be some Ω -stable flow on a closed surface S. Due to [18], the non-wandering set Ω{φ^t} of the flow φ^t consists of a finite number of hyperbolic fixed points and hyperbolic closed trajectories (limit cycles), which are called basic sets, denote them $\Omega_1, \ldots, \Omega_k$.